berndporr/Flac2Raw/README.md

 ### Compile the library

-Select Build -> Build variant and select release.
-Compile it.
+Select `Build` -> `Build variant` and select `release`.
+Then compile the library.

-### Importing the library
+### Importing the library into your project

-In your project do File -> New -> New Module -> Import AAR.
-Import the library from `Flac2Raw/flac2raw/build/outputs/aar/flac2raw-release`.
+In your project do `File` -> `New` -> `New Module` -> `Import AAR`.
+Import the library from `Flac2Raw/flac2raw/build/outputs/aar/flac2raw-release.aar`.

-Add to your gradle the line: `implementation project(":flac2raw-release")`.
+Add to your gradle config file the line: `implementation project(":flac2raw-release")`.

 ### JAVA code

+It's implemented as a class with a single method.
+Instantiating the class loads the shared library into memory and then you can call `convertFile2File` which converts the audio.
+The call is blocking.

 ```
 // instantiate the converter